WHAT IS ASTHMA?

 BUT SOME ASTHMATIC CATS HAVE NORMAL RADIOGRAPHS

 Since visible changes are not always evident on radiographs this can lead to the diagnosis of asthma when it is not there.
-Indeed, the diagnosis of asthma can be complicated and it is famously over-diagnosed because up to 23% of asthmatic cats can have completely normal radiographs.
+Indeed, the diagnosis of asthma can be complicated and it is famously under-diagnosed because up to 23% of asthmatic cats can have completely normal radiographs.

 The coughing cat with normal chest radiographs poses a diagnostic dilemma.
 It is hard enough to sort out potential issues when there actually are radiographic changes as many conditions can mimic others.
 Because of the nature of feline heart disease, where the heart muscle can thicken without the overall external shape of the heart changing, heart disease should be considered.
 In heartworm endemic areas, feline heartworm disease should be considered.